 Hope you are as impressed as I am with how little effort we needed to create something fairly respectable.

-- using Chart.js with Svelte including initialising a chart and customising styles ,
+- using Chart.js with Svelte including initializing a chart and customizing styles;

-- adding a background colour to a Chart.js bar chart,
+- adding a background colour to a Chart.js bar chart; and

 - Vite configuration for using Chart.js with SvelteKit.